guillemalomar/TextIndexer/README.md

 as a result, with a % of the words in the input that appear in each file.

-The code is really simple to use.
-Just compile it like this:
-    javac Main.java
-If you prefer to use Maven, you have the pom.xml that I used.

-And run it like this:
-    java Main DirectoryOfFiles

 It has been tested with +1.25GB of data.
 For a bigger dataset, it might give memory problems.
 In this case, an implementation to save the temporal data in disk